pandorasNox/docker-rnapk/README.md

 > the names of the images counts because react-native-build extends react-native-tools and this extends android-tools and

 Of course you can create each image manually by running:
-`docker build -t android-tools ./android-tools` `docker build -t react-native-tools ./react-native-tools` `docker build -t react-native-build ./react-native-build`
+- `docker build -t android-tools ./android-tools`
+- `docker build -t react-native-tools ./react-native-tools`
+- `docker build -t react-native-build ./react-native-build`

-###
+### Preparing the keystore
 coming soon

 ## example usage